 In the next two decades, aviation is expected to take off, doubling the current number of air travelers by 2036, according to estimates from the International Air Transport Association’s (IATA) latest 20-Year IATA Passenger Forecast.
 The IATA estimates the passenger count will reach 7.8 billion in the next 20 years, and while the surge is a good indication of innovation and general prosperity, it’s also a sign that the aviation industry and its regulating government need to ramp up.
 For professionals seeking airport management jobs, this means preparing for a market expected to explode.

-An airport manager’s overall job is to ensure continuously safe and efficient operations at the airport, both for its users, and its facilities.
-In practice, this can include:
+An airport manager’s overall job is to ensure safe and efficient operations at the airport, both for its users, and its facilities.
+This can mean everything from enforcing compliance with airport safety regulations to working with airport tenants for future airport planning efforts.

 - Developing, implementing and communicating goals, objectives, policies and priorities for airport programs that include airport equipment and aircraft maintenance, grounds security and customer service.